-The auto-boot process can use the OOB (Mgmt port) or in-band management on Ethernet ports.
-The node storage device ships with the SR Linux image and the grub.cfg for auto-boot using the OOB port or the in-band port; within the grub.cfg is an auto-boot flag.
+The auto-boot process can use the out-of-band (mgmt port) or in-band management on Ethernet ports.
+The node storage device ships with the SR Linux image and the grub.cfg for auto-boot using the out-ofband port or the in-band port; within the grub.cfg is an auto-boot flag.
 The auto-boot flag is enabled by default and can be manually changed if needed.

-When the SR Linux boots, it checks the grub.cfg for the auto-boot flag.
+When SR Linux boots, it checks the grub.cfg for the auto-boot flag.
 As the flag is set by default, the node enters auto-boot mode.

-The node attempts the auto-boot process using any port with an operational link, starting with the out-of-band management port.
+The node attempts the auto-boot process using any port with an operational link, starting with the outof-band management port.
 If the node cannot be discovered using the out-of-band management port, either because the port is down or is not receiving a DHCP offer from the DHCP server, the process is reattempted using the in-band Ethernet ports.
-If the in-band Ethernet ports fail, the management port is tried again, and the cycle repeats sequentially.
+If the in-band Ethernet ports fail, the process then attempts VLAN discovery.
+ZTP VLAN discovery is enabled by default during the in-band process, allowing the node to attempt discovery over predefined VLANs if required.
+The DHCP discovery can also be flooded on all available VLANs, including VLAN0, to speed up the in-band auto-discovery process.
+If the VLAN discovery fails, the out-of-band management port is tried again, and the cycle repeats sequentially.
 When initiated, the auto-boot mode starts the auto-provisioning process.
 The auto-provisioning process discovers the IP address of the node and provisions the node based on a Python provisioning script.

-The DHCP server provides the node with the location of the provisioning script using Option 66 and Option 67, or Option 43.
+The DHCP server provides the node with the location of the provisioning script using either the IPv4 DHCP Options 66 and 67, or Option 67, or Option 43.
 The node uses this URL to download the provisioning script.
 The provisioning script contains the location of the RPMs, configurations, images, and scripts.
 These files are downloaded to the storage device.